Last Updated on September 20th, 2019

 To this day, most dermatologists and doctors agree that there is no single cause or cure for acne, although there are many identifiable contributors, exacerbators and agitators of the infliction.
 But recent studies may be indicating that individuals prone to acne are significantly more likely to also have ADHD (Attention Deficit Hyperactivity Disorder) than those with other types of skin-related problems.

-First of all, Gupta recommends that those suffering from acne should be screened for ADHD particularly if they complain about the classic symptoms, which are usually having trouble paying attention and the tendency to be impulsive.
+First of all, Gupta recommends that those suffering from acne should be screened for ADHD particularly if they complain about the classic symptoms4, which are difficulty regulating attention, intense sensitivity to rejection, and poor working memory.

-The findings from the study are considered as preliminary and still need to undergo the process of “peer review,” where other experts weight in on the subject and the results to confirm whether or not this link really exists.
+The findings from the Gupta study are considered preliminary and still need to undergo the process of “peer review,” where other experts weigh in on the subject and the results to confirm whether or not this link really exists.

 To be your most trusted ally in your pursuit of clear, healthy skin.